Inventory Management Overview

 Additional Barcode Details

-For each Inventory item there is a provision for storying an unlimited number of barcodes for the same item.
+For each Inventory item in SapphireOne there is the functionality for users to create and store an unlimited number of barcodes for the same item.
 These are in addition to the UPC/Barcodes above.
 For example, you may require a unique barcode for the individual product, the carton, cartons in a box, pallet and other various sized containers.

 Transaction Line Page